Versa-Sketch/project-bible-way/BOOKS_API_SPECIFICATION.md

 - The `user_id` is automatically extracted from the authenticated user's token
 - Only the highlight owner can update their highlights
 - All fields except `highlight_id` and `book_id` are optional
+- If `block_id` is provided and is not a valid UUID, a new UUID will be generated
-- If `chapter_id` is provided and doesn't exist, it will be created
+- If `chapter_id` is provided and is not a valid UUID, a new UUID will be generated
 - Only provided fields will be updated; omitted fields remain unchanged

 ---